BZoennchen/supercollider-book/_sources/chapters/sounddesign/fft.md

 plt.colorbar(format='%+2.0f dB');
 ```

-You might notice the repeating frequncy pattern.
+You might notice the repeating frequency pattern.

 TODO

 ## Mel Frequency Cepstral Coefficients

-I introduced the [mel-spectogram](sec-mel-spectrogram) in the section [discrete Fourier transform](sec-dft) and I recommand reading it before you continue.
+I introduced the [mel-spectogram](sec-mel-spectrogram) in the section [discrete Fourier transform](sec-dft) and I recommend reading it before you continue.

-In the following example, we use two synth.
+In the following example, we use two synths.
 One creates the audio signal and the other applies a mel-analysis and sends 13 mel-coefficient to a control bus.
 Every 0.1 second we read from the control bus and store the data in an $n \times 13$ array.